serarandal/TFG/README.md

 # TFG
 TFG is my final degree project, the idea behind it is simple, there aren't a lot of ground based drones that work as security.
 The system has a few pieces, you need the hardware, the pc app and the android app.
+You can use either one of the apps to control the drones.
 ## Installation
 In future you will be able to find the executable on the releases window.
 ## Usage